Frequently Asked Questions of Non U.S. Residents Wanting to Incorporate Their Business in the U.S.A.

 If you don’t live in the US, but you want to start a business here, you will have to plan a trip after we have incorporated your business and obtained the EIN.
 Be careful: nobody can do this for you and if you find a company offering this service, be aware that you could be victim of fraud.

-No, you cannot use the RA address as your legal address or even as the mailing address of the company.
-The RA address (and service) is just to receive official documents, generally related to taxes and law suits.
-The legal address of your company has to be the real one (i.e. your home or office in your country).
+No, you cannot use the RA address as your legal address or the mailing address of the company.
+The RA address (and service) is just to receive official documents, generally related to taxes and lawsuits.
+The legal address of your company has to be the real one (i.e. your home or office in your country or a mail forwarding service that authorizes you to use their address as yours).

 No you don’t.
 We provide Registered Agent services that is the only state requirement related to physical address.
 Our Registered Agents service allow you to incorporate or form a LLC in the US.
 However, in order to open a bank account or to obtain an EIN (Tax ID), you are going to need an US mailing address (not necessarily in the state of formation).
 In this case we recommend you to look for a “mail forwarding” service provider.

 If you form a LLC, yes.
 Instead of appointing an individual as “managing member” you can appoint your own foreign company.
 If you chose to form a Corporation, at the time of registration we only appoint “Directors” and they have to be individuals.
 Please note that Directors does not own a corporation.
 A corporation is owned by its shareholders, and from this point of view, your foreign company can own 100% of any US corporation.